alexcatanet/Pests-Control/README.md

 # Pests Control

 Designing and implementing a single screen app that displays information about a fictional pests service company.
-As a designing tool, I used Adobe XD CC.
+As a designing tool, I used Adobe XD CC and Adobe InDesign (part that refers to logo design).

 ## Requirements